Watercolor and photography

 Ever Golden

-The 400-meter-long supercargo ships are simply indescribably impressive.
-We choose slightly different perspectives here: Stephanie emphasizes the ship's power by letting the stern disappear into infinity; Thomas by "cutting into" the bow, taking advantage of the depth of the Burchardkai, and choosing a pano format.
+The 400m super cargo ships are simply indescribably impressive.
+We've chosen slightly different perspectives here: Stephanie emphasizes the sheer size of the ship by letting the stern disappear into infinity; Thomas does so by "cropping" the bow, utilizing the depth of the Burchardkai quay, and selecting the panorama format.

 Ever Golden Burchardkai, Hafen Hamburg, Containerschiff, ein Aquarell von Stephanie Hartstang, Atelier Südereiche